m133225/Tasky/README.md

 This is an example to remove the task that is currently from number one to number six in the list.

 To get the list of tasks, you can issue a display command.
-This command will also delete the task in the storage file.
+This command will also delete the task in the main.java.storage file.
 It is possible to revert the command by issuing an undo command.
 For more info, please take a look at [display](#displaying-tasks) and [undo](#undoing-commands)

 ## Marking tasks as completed
 (command: mark)